Strengthening Health

 What We're Doing

-The COVID-19 pandemic has further exposed inequities and existing weaknesses in the United States’ public health infrastructure.
-We’re focused on improving health equity by investing in public health, addressing social and economic factors that affect health, and preparing for future health threats.
+The COVID-19 pandemic and increasing intensity of extreme weather conditions and natural disasters have exposed the many inequities and weaknesses in the United States’ public health infrastructure.
+We focus on improving health equity by investing in public health; addressing the social, economic, and environmental factors that affect health; and preparing for and mitigating future health threats.

 Improving access to affordable health coverage

-We’re dedicated to bolstering affordable, high-quality health coverage options.
-By building on the Affordable Care Act, closing the Medicaid coverage gap, and innovating progressive solutions, we envision a world in which everyone can access care.
+We’re dedicated to bolstering access to affordable, high-quality health coverage options.
+By building on the Affordable Care Act, closing the Medicaid coverage gap, strengthening the Medicare program, and innovating other progressive health care solutions, we envision a world in which everyone can access high-value care.

 Lowering health care prices and consumer costs

-Health care affordability is a top consumer concern, and prices for health care and prescription drugs are inaccessibly high for many.
-One of our key priorities is improving America’s health by lowering costs to ensure all people can afford to manage their health.
+Health care affordability is a top consumer concern, and out-of-pocket costs for health care and prescription drugs are inaccessibly high for many.
+One of our key priorities is improving America’s health by protecting consumers and lowering costs to ensure that all people can afford to manage their health.
+We also work to combat the upstream drivers of high health care costs and prices, including excessive levels of consolidation and anticompetitive health care practices.

 Center for American Progress